Degrees of Freedom for Radiating Systems: Weyl's law and propagating modes

 propagating modes for $ka\gg 1$ similar to the estimate from Weyl's law~\eqref{eq:Weyl2D} for an aperture in $\R^2$.

 An explanation for the absence of a clear transition between propagating and evanescent modes in the context of a sphere arises from its expanding surface area as the radial distance increases.
-Consequently, there's a proportional rise in the number of propagating modes with radial distance.
-This stands in sharp contrast to waveguiding structures, where the cross-sectional area, and thus the number of degrees of freedom (NDoF), remains constant along the propagation direction.
+Consequently, there is a proportional rise in the number of propagating modes with radial distance.
+This stands in sharp contrast to waveguiding structures, where the cross-sectional area, and thus the NDoF, remains constant along the propagation direction.
 Hence, the approximation $L\approx ka$ emerges as a useful descriptor for the shift from predominantly propagating to evanescent waves.

 Although the cutoff $L\approx ka$ provides a good simple approximation for the order of radiating spherical waves.
 Improved estimates for near-field measurements~\cite{Hansen1988} and computational techniques~\cite{Song+Chew2001b} can be used for more precise estimates.
 An alternative interpretation of the cutoff is that high-order modes are associated with large current amplitudes and hence low efficiency for radiators of finite conductivity.
+This is related to the rapidly increasing reactive near field for high order modes, \ie there are large field (and current) amplitudes that do not contribute efficiently to the radiated power.
+These fields are associated with high losses and stored energy for antennas.
+This imbalance between the amplitude of the modes can also be interpreted as a communication channel with large dynamical range between the singular values of the channel matrix requiring a high SNR.